-- A text-based dictionary file that contains translated captions.
+• A text-based dictionary file that contains translated captions.

 Language dictionaries for supported languages reside in the \Base folder of your SYSPRO installation.
-Whereas, if you are using a non-supported language, you will use the language dictionary which you have translated. - An exception message file that contains translated error messages.
-When an exception occurs within a business object, the system automatically when an exception occurs within a business object, the system automatically retrieves the language code for the operator and attempts to open the appropriate message file.
+Whereas, if you are using a non-supported language, you will use the language dictionary which you have translated.

+• An exception message file that contains translated error messages.

+When an exception occurs within a business object, the system automatically retrieves the language code for the operator and attempts to open the appropriate message file.
 However, if the exception message for the language code can't be accessed, then the system automatically reverts back to EN (i.e. English).